 How long is the procedure?

 The entire procedure takes just over one and a half hours.
-The procedure begins with a preparation period followed by one hour of bleaching.
+The procedure begins with a preparation period followed by one hour of whitening.
 A five-minute fluoride treatment completes the procedure (we recommend a cleaning prior to the actual Colgate Visible White session).

 How long does Take-Home Whitening take?

 The Night White take-home gel is designed to be worn between one and two hours per application.
 Dr. Smith will advise you on how long you should wear each application.
 A recent study showed that you can achieve an average improvement of six shades after just three nights of use.
 Dr. Smith will help you determine how many applications are right for you.